JelleZijlstra/taxonomy/docs/name.md

 Although the Code generally mandates that original spellings are to be maintained, on rare occasions a spelling other than the original is valid (see Arts.
 32.5 and 33.2.3.1).
-In such cases, three names should be entered into the database:
+In such cases, two names should be entered into the database:

-- The name as corrected, with its original author and date and with `nomenclature_status` set to `as_emended`.
-The page*described field should be set to the page where the original spelling was used.
+- The name as originally spelled, with its original author and date and with `nomenclature_status` set to `as_emended`.
+The _root_name_ field should have the corrected spelling.
+The _page_described_ field should be set to the page where the original spelling was used.
 This name should have other standard nomenclatural information, like the type locality and type specimen.
-If its `nomenclature_status` cannot be `as_emended` (for example because it is a `nomen_novum`), the \_AsEmended* tag should be added instead, pointing to the justified emendation name.
+If its `nomenclature_status` cannot be `as_emended` (for example because it is a `nomen_novum`), the _AsEmendedBy_ tag indicates its status.
-- The name as originally spelled, with its original author and date, but no other data (such as `type_tags`).
-It should have `nomenclature_status` set to `incorrect_original_spelling` and an _IncorrectOriginalSpellingOf_ tag pointing to the emended name.
 - The name as corrected, with the author and date who first performed the correction.
   This name should have `nomenclature_status` set to `justified_emendation` and a _JustifiedEmendationOf_ tag pointing to the original spelling.